rameshkalluri/introduction/Linux.md

 # Linux History And Basics Linux Command

+# What is Operating System ?
+Operating system is an interface between user and the computer hardware.
+The hardware of the computer cannot understand the human readable language as it works on binaries i.e. 0's and 1's.
+Also it is very tough for humans to understand the binary language, in such case we need an interface which can translate human language to hardware and vice-versa for effective communication.

 ## Founder of Linux:
 Linus Torvalds, a Finnish computer expert, is famous for starting the creation of Linux and the git system for keeping track of changes in software.